 Psychological side effects

 People who do not treat their methamphetamine addiction can start to exhibit severe psychological side effects, such as anxiety, confusion, insomnia, and violent behavior.
 The National Institute on Drug Abuse says that they may also experience paranoia, hallucinations, and delusions.
-These can last for months or even years after a person has quit using, so the earlier you quit the better off you may be.
+These can last for months or even years after a person has quit using (a condition called post-acute withdrawal syndrome), so the earlier you quit the better off you may be.

 Methamphetamine use has devastating physical side effects including weight loss, tooth decay (often referred to as "meth mouth"), and skin sores.
 Dental problems may be caused by poor nutrition, dental hygiene, and teeth grinding.
 The skin sores come from picking and scratching the skin, which is part of the delusional side effects mentioned earlier.